Anthony Durante: Independent circuit (1997–2002)

 After leaving ECW, Pitbulls competed in various promotions on the independent circuit.
 At Jersey All Pro Wrestling's (JAPW) Halloween Hell event on October 31, 1997, Durante participated in a battle royal for the inaugural JAPW Heavyweight Championship.
 He was eliminated by Joe Rules.
 Immediately after the match, Durante defeated Rules to win the title.
 His reign would last until December 5, 1997, when he would be stripped due to injury.
 Pitbulls' next notable stint was with National Wrestling Alliance (NWA) territory NWA New Jersey, where they captured the NWA United States Tag Team Championship by defeating Lance Diamond and Steve Corino on August 22, 1998.
 During this time, they also made an appearance in World Wrestling Federation on the August 29 episode of Shotgun Saturday Night, losing to The Headbangers.
 They appeared at the NWA 50th Anniversary Show, where they teamed with defending champion Stevie Richards and Dead Man Walking against Steve Corino, Lance Diamond, Doug Gilbert and Rik Ratchett in a steel cage match for the NWA National Heavyweight Championship, in which Richards lost the title to Gilbert.
 Pitbulls lost the United States Tag Team Championship to The Misfits (Derek Domino and Harley Lewis) on November 13.
 They toured many promotions including Xtreme Pro Wrestling (XPW), Frontier Martial-Arts Wrestling (FMW) and World Wrestling Council (WWC).
 They disbanded for a brief period of time in 2000, and reunited for only one night on May 12, 2002, at International Wrestling Association event in Puerto Rico defeating Bryan Madness and Maniac.
 This would be the last time the Pitbulls would be together.
 It was also the last match for Durante.

 Death

-Durante died on September 25, 2003, along with his girlfriend, Dianna Hulsey, both from a Fentanyl-induced overdose.
+Durante died on September 25, 2003, along with his girlfriend, 29-year-old Dianna Hulsey, both from a fentanyl-induced overdose.
 He and his girlfriend were found after lying in their home dead for days, with needle marks on their bodies, all while their two small children, a 21-month-old boy and 8-month-old girl, were apparently alone in the house among the bodies for 24 to 48 hours.
-The 21-month-old boy left a trail of food from room to room, with a spilled quart of milk, chicken nuggets and bits of bread he had pulled from the refrigerator, and the 8-month-old girl was found in her crib.
+The 21-month-old boy left a trail of food from room to room, with a spilled quart of milk, chicken nuggets and bits of bread he had pulled from the refrigerator, and the eight-month-old girl was found in her crib.
 Both children were unharmed and custody was granted to their grandparents.